 A very good CS229 project will be a publishable or nearly-publishable piece of work.
 Each year, some number of students continue working on their projects after completing CS229, submitting their work to a conferences or journals.
 Thus, for inspiration, you might also look at some recent machine learning research papers.
-Two of the main machine learning conferences are ICML and NIPS.
-You can find papers from recent ICML conferences online: https://2017.icml.cc/Conferences/2017/Schedule.
-All NIPS papers are online, at http://books.nips.cc/.
+Two of the main machine learning conferences are ICML and NeurIPS.
+You can find papers from the recent ICML https://icml.cc/Conferences/2020/Schedule and NeurIPS conference https://neurips.cc/Conferences/2020/Schedule.
 Finally, looking at class projects from previous years is a good way to get ideas.

 Notes on a few specific types of projects: